FredFabLab/BSEmonitor/README.md

 ## How to im- and export

 For installing on Android devices, download the latest .apk from [releases](https://github.com/fredFabLab/BSEmonitor/releases) to your device.
-For editing the app, download any .aia and import it into the App Inventor (online).
+For editing the app, download the .aia and import it into the App Inventor (online).
 From there you can download the updated .aia and share it here.

 # Versioning